labscript-suite/labscript-suite/docs/source/installation/developer-pypi.rst

    .. note::
-        * This will set your forked repository(ies) to be the ‘origin’ remote.
+        * This will set your forked repository(ies) to be the 'origin' remote.
         * On Windows the line continuation character is `^` rather than ``\``.

    Alternatively, manually clone the repositories using |GitClone|_ and then install them using `pip` by running the following from the common parent directory: